Purdue-CS193/homework-0-ramvasan25/index.md

 # Ramya Srinivasan's First CS193 Homework
 ## Major: Data Science
 ### Favorite things about CS 193
-- Taught by TA's
+- Class is taught by TA's
-- No quizzes/tests
+- There are no quizzes/tests in this course
 - The content focuses on tools and ideas that will be useful in the workforce

-**Bold** and _Italic_ and `Code` text
+- I enjoy learning in a collaborative environment of many students in CS 19300 **Bold** and _Italic_ and `Code` text

 [Link](url) and ![Image](src)